 Students are nominated to become Delegates by their teachers, counselors, and principals based on their dedication to the STEM subjects of science, technology, engineering and mathematics, leadership potential and academic excellence.
 Qualified students may also be identified through other means, such as academic events, recommendations, youth organizations, honor societies, scientific institutions, technology societies, program Alumni, and in-classroom surveys.

 Will Attending the Congress Help Gain Admission to a Competitive College?

 Hours of the Congress

 On Day 1, the Congress will begin at 6 PM and end at 11 PM.
-On Friday the 28th and Saturday, June 29th, the Congress will begin at 10 AM and end at 11 PM.
+On Day 2 and Day 3, the Congress will begin at 10 AM and end at 11 PM.
 There will be plenty of time for meals and rejuvenation so the Delegates remain alert and energized throughout the day and evening.

 Proof of GPA

 The Congress is a selective academic program.
 Delegates must have a minimum 3.25 GPA (or equivalent), either current or cumulative, to attend.
 Unless nominated by a teacher, Delegates must verify their GPA no later than 60 days before the first day of the Congress.
 Information on how to verify GPAs will be provided after enrollment.

 Parents are enthusiastically encouraged to accompany their Delegate and observe the Congress without cost.
 So that the Delegates can take part in this experience together, parents will not be allowed to sit with their Delegate but can observe the proceedings from the parent seating area.
 Seating for parents is limited to one parent on the opening night of the Congress and on a space-available basis for the second and third days.
 All family members are welcome for the Closing Awards Ceremony on the final evening.